1952

 The mobiles were invented by Calder.
 Built around a trunk or suspended from the ceiling by a string, these works of art move with the air flow.
 They are appealing by their humor but their balance that may seem precarious meets the design accuracy of the engineer.
 The materials are commonplace.

-On May 15 in New York, Christie's sells Fish, hanging mobile 39 x 112 cm made by Calder around 1952, lot 14 B estimated $ 12.5M.
-The outline of this nice fish is made of a few metal rods in the style of a child's drawing.
+On May 15, 2019, Christie's sold for $ 17.5M from a lower estimate of $ 12.5M Fish, hanging mobile 39 x 112 cm made by Calder around 1952, lot 14 B. The outline of this nice fish is made of a few metal rods in the style of a child's drawing.
 The mouth is wide open.
 The crossing of two rods binds body and tail.
 The signature of the initials CA of the artist, made in two folded strings, hangs from that place.

 In this subtle frame that might seem rudimentary, the artist has positioned an eye and 33 fish scales.
 An inner circle reinforces the figure of the eye.
 A piece of broken glass is tied by a string in each cell.
 Each piece of glass has another shape and the colors are of high diversity.
 The movement of the mobile changes the shining effect of these colored elements.

-On May 15 in New York, Christie's sells Fish, hanging mobile 39 x 112 cm made by Calder around 1952, lot 14 B estimated $ 12.5M.
-The outline of this nice fish is made of a few metal rods in the style of a child's drawing.
+On May 15, 2019, Christie's sold for $ 17.5M from a lower estimate of $ 12.5M Fish, hanging mobile 39 x 112 cm made by Calder around 1952, lot 14 B. The outline of this nice fish is made of a few metal rods in the style of a child's drawing.
 The mouth is wide open.
 The crossing of two rods binds body and tail.
 The signature of the initials CA of the artist, made in two folded strings, hangs from that place.

 In this subtle frame that might seem rudimentary, the artist has positioned an eye and 33 fish scales.
 An inner circle reinforces the figure of the eye.
 A piece of broken glass is tied by a string in each cell.
 Each piece of glass has another shape and the colors are of high diversity.
 The movement of the mobile changes the shining effect of these colored elements.